 Automatic formatting: The

-q_autoin place as parameters, Cloudinary would still deliver WebP and JPEG-XR to the relevant browsers.
-However, if the quality algorithm determines that PNG-8 or PNG-24 is the optimal format, Cloudinary might deliver selected images in either of those formats.
+q_autoin place, Cloudinary would still deliver WebP and JPEG-XR to the relevant browsers.
+However, if the quality algorithm determines that PNG-8 or PNG-24 is the optimal format, Cloudinary might deliver selected images in either format.

 Resizing and cropping: By adding the width (